 No, canned beans are fully cooked and ready to eat straight from the can, and cold if your heart desires.
 Which it shouldn’t desire because…ew!

-Can I Make This Recipe in the Instant Pot or Slow Cooker?
+Can I Make These Pinto Beans in the Instant Pot or Slow Cooker?

 a closeup photo of a bowl of cooked pinto beans topped with fresh chopped cilantro.